A new report shows the top states where cargo theft occurred in 2015, the most frequent days when it happened and the top products stolen.

 - Always be aware of your surroundings: This means always being aware of what’s around you whether you’re moving or parked.
 If you think someone is following or tailing you, try slowing down and switching lanes to see what happens.

-Here at Paramount Freight Systems, we work with all of our owner operators to help them maintain a safe work experience.
+Here at Paramount Freight Systems, we work with all of our Owner Operators and Lease Purchasers to help them maintain a safe work experience.
 What other tips do you have?
 Comment below.